tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 ## Addressing Objects

-In [part 2]({% post_url 2020-07-14-a_quick_intro_to_blender_creative_coding--part_2_of_3 %}#the-python-console), you used the Python Console to affect the object selected in the 3D viewport.
+In [part 2]({% post_url 2020-07-14-a_quick_intro_to_blender_creative_coding--part_2_of_3 %}#the-python-console), you used the Python Console to affect the object selected in the 3D Viewport.
 More often, though, you'll want to address objects via Python scripts without relying on what's selected in the GUI.
 You can use `bpy` to select objects by name, their position in a sequence of objects, or some other property.
-If you're using `bpy.context`, you must select the cube in the 3D viewport (so it's outlined orange) to manipulate it with Python code.
+If you're using `bpy.context`, you must select the cube in the 3D Viewport (so it's outlined orange) to manipulate it with Python code.
 With `bpy.data.objects`, you can address an object regardless of what's active in the Blender interface.

 Use the Python `list()` function with `bpy.data.objects` to print a list of the objects in your scene: